Average Joe’s Bio

 Life can be a Pressure cooker, how would you like to uncork the steam and turn it into positive power?
 We’re in a PRESSURE cooker from outside sources; opPRESSer’s and suPRESSer’s, seek to dePRESS us all.

-In my 58+ years of life, I have experienced extreme stress from being in a family of 10, working in the high stress traveling sales world, while leading volunteer church and community groups for years.
+In my 60+ years of life, I have experienced extreme stress from being in a loud family of 10, working in the high stress traveling sales world, while leading volunteer church and community groups for years.
 Joe’s Portico reveals stories and tips to help you become what those with position, and self-declared authoritarians seek to stop.
 No one dares to tell of their inner mind struggles lest it makes them appear weak.
 But, it is the very core of the anxiety laced overcomer, that you are, that allows YOU to become a bold warrior ready to fight oppression.
 All is for the sake of humanity to bring the power of healing to a hurting world.

 One of my favorite statements is: